v-rgrace/Viva/Viva/learning/workday-generate-connection-parameters.md

 ## Get org ID

 You need to enter the org IDs for which you want to get assignment and completion records.
-If you want to pull the data for all employees you can do so by adding all child org IDs for root ID in Workday.
+If you want to pull the data for all employees, you can do so by adding all child org IDs for root ID in Workday.
 Follow below steps for same.

-To generate the org IDs for a single department, please follow below steps.
+To generate the org IDs for a single department, follow these steps.

 1. Go to your Workday portal.
 Search for the organization for which you want to sync the assignment and completion records.
 If you want to select the data for all employees, search for root org.